 Choosing a vocabulary program for middle school and high school English classes can be an overwhelming experience.
 There are so many options available, and unless you experiment with all of them, how will you know what works?
 The answer will invariably differ for each teacher, but sometimes it helps to narrow the focus of your search.
-In this post, I’m highlighting four possibilities that I have tried with success in my own classroom.
+In this post, I’m highlighting some possibilities that I have tried with success in my own classroom.

 2. Storytelling Vocabulary

 The Mrs. Wordsmith vocabulary program is unique because it focuses specifically on helping students grow their narrative vocabularies.